drhsqlite/fossil-mirror/www/gitusers.md

         fossil time -n 1 COMMIT_ID

-…or with a shorter, more obvious command, with more verbose output:
+…or with a shorter, more obvious command with more verbose output:

         fossil info COMMIT_ID